Herding Dogs

 With a life expectancy of 15 to 17 years, the Pyrenean Shepherd is a long-lived breed — a serious commitment.
 The Pyrenean Shepherd can be prone to certain hereditary conditions.
 Responsible breeders will health-test their dogs — always ask for documented clearances.

-Common health areas to discuss with your vet for herding dogs breeds like the Pyrenean Shepherd include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Pyrenean Shepherd has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Pyrenean Shepherd's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?